Are you looking for free self care for mental health ideas?

 Do Something Fun

 One of my favorite things about having children are all the opportunities I naturally have throughout my day to play.
+I love finding opportunities for happiness.
 This can be difficult when I am tired, but find something fun that you all enjoy.

 Maybe it is a silly board game, maybe it is tag or sitting and coloring.
 Maybe playing for you is going out by yourself and taking a hike in a nature preserve.
 Exercise or physical activity is great for mental health.
 Call a friend you have not seen in a while and go to lunch or an arcade.

 The idea is to integrate recreation into your life.

 Surround Yourself with Positivity

 I recently turned off Facebook notifications.
 It was a great way to simplify my life.

 While I love seeing photos of my friends’ dogs and kids, the first day of kindergarten, people’s Christmas photos – I also had a hard time filtering the negativity in between.
 I really love seeing the positivity in people’s lives.
 It’s too bad that social media is riddled with negativity I just don’t need to see.